 What Kind of Yoga is Best for My Treatment?

 Just as your therapy plans are individualized, there is no “one size fits all” with Yoga either.
 You may have to test a few out to find the type that connects with your specific needs.
 While Bhakti focuses on meditation and spiritualism, Hatha yoga has exercises aimed to heal the body.
 Jnana yoga reflects on reflection and self-questioning, meanwhile Bikram heats things up with 26 postures in a 100-degree room, designed to cleanse and “sweat it out”.

 Nirmala Raniga, Founder of the Chopra Addiction and Wellness Center and Vedic Educator from the Chopra Center writes about a few basic poses you can begin to try in combination with your therapy.

-- Child’s Pose (Balasana) – to reduce stress and fatigue
+- Child’s Pose (Balasana).
+This is used to reduce stress and fatigue.

-- Corpse Pose (Savasana) – calms the brain and helps relieve stress and mild depression, reducing headache, fatigue, and insomnia
+- Corpse Pose (Savasana).
+This pos calms the brain and helps relieve stress, mild depression, headache, fatigue, and insomnia.

-- Lying Down Twist (Natrajasana) – brings deep relaxation to the body and mind
+- Lying Down Twist (Natrajasana).
+This pose brings deep relaxation to the body and mind.

-- Reclining-Bound Angle Pose (Supta Baddha Konasana) – helps relieve the symptoms of stress and mild depression
+- Reclining-Bound Angle Pose (Supta Baddha Konasana).
+This pose helps relieve the symptoms of stress and mild depression.

-- Cobra (Bhujangasana) – elevates mood and Invigorates the heart
+- Cobra (Bhujangasana).
+This pose elevates mood and Invigorates the heart

 Whatever style you choose to practice, seek out a holistic treatment program that goes beyond just sobriety and focuses on healing.
 Feeling grounded, balanced and alive through yoga may just be the key to long-lasting, successful recovery.